filecoin-project/filecoin-docs/docs/about-filecoin/why-filecoin.md

 Users get to choose their own tradeoffs between cost, redundancy, and speed.
 Users are not limited to a set group of data centers offered by their provider but can choose to store their files on any storage provider participating in Filecoin.

-### Puts empty storage to use
+### Incentivizing unused storage capacity

-Filecoin puts disk space that would otherwise sit empty to use.
-Miners are incentivized to join Filecoin because they get paid for their participation, unlike other distributed networks with no economic incentive.
-Filecoin also makes it easy to join because storage providers self-manage their storage, earning Filecoin tokens without needing human supervision.
+Filecoin puts the unsed disk space that would otherwise sit empty to use.
+Miners are incentivized to join Filecoin network and commit the unused storage space because they get paid for their participation.
+Filecoin also makes it easy to join because storage providers self-manage their storage, earning Filecoin tokens without needing any kind of network registration.

 ### Censorship resistance